Tilman-Burghoff/acoustic-sensing/README.md

 into a csv-file.

 ### Setup
-Copy the recorded data into the model-comparison folder.
+Copy the recorded data into the model-comparison folder and run main.py in that context.
 If you do not use the standard names, you have to give the foldername and the path to the sample metadata csv-file as arguments to the read_data() function in main.py.

 ### Architecture
 Models are implemented in model_testing_interface.py.
 There, all models are implemented as a class with a train and a test function as members.
 Possible hyperparameter can be given during initialization, but the choice is kept to a minimum.
 All models inherit the Model abstract base class.

+The data_utils.py script provides functions to load data and perform a train-test split, as well as to save the results to a csv file.